noiseunion/devise-basecamper/README.md

 You will then want to default its value to the subdomain we are scoping to.
 This value will then be included in the form submit and processed properly by devise-basecamper.

+Support has also been added for confirmation emails thanks to juliobetta.

 Example form:
 ```
 <h2>Forgot your password?</h2>